npaster/summer_school_2023/TP2/TP2.md

     )
 ```

-Have you the correct convergence order ?
+Have you got the correct convergence order ?

 ### Visualization